nydailynews/style/README.md

 ### CamelCase vs. underscore_each_word

 Underscores, please.
-The one exception: When naming classes, use camelCase.
+The one exception which only applies if you're writing python code: When naming classes, use camelCase.

 ### Single vs. double quotes